-8.0 MIRRORING OF OUR CHILDREN'S LIVES
+9.0 MIRRORING OF OUR CHILDREN'S LIVES

-We aim that our curriculum mirrors and represents our children and their lives and promotes great aspirations for them.
+We aim that our curriculum mirrors our children's lives and promotes great aspirations for them.
 As such we aim that the texts that are chosen for the classroom library and the characters that form part of the curriculum through scientists, artists, architects, authors and athletes etc. are drawn from various background that mirror the ethnic, neuro, educational, social and cultural diversity of our children and their families.
 We expect that our children's families are mirrored in the images that we present them and the curriculum that we offer.
-Our aim is for all our children to hear, feel and see themselves in all we do, ultimately ensuring they have a sense of belonging.

-9.0 FEEDBACK and ASSESSMENT
+10.0 FEEDBACK and ASSESSMENT